Star Fox 2: Official release

 Star Fox 2 was released on the Super NES Classic Edition in 2017.

+For many years, the completed version of Star Fox 2 remained in Nintendo's archives.
+Super FX games were not considered for Nintendo's Virtual Console distribution service because Nintendo had difficulty emulating the chip.
+In 2015, Miyamoto told journalists he recalled enjoying Star Fox 2 but would prefer to release new games.

-When compiling a list of games to include on the Super NES Classic dedicated console, the system's producer proposed the inclusion of Star Fox 2.
-He thought it would be a waste otherwise to never release a completed and debugged game.
-Nintendo had preserved the game since its completion, making it easy to bring it to the Super NES Classic.
-The device was announced along with Star Fox 2's inclusion in June 2017.
-The announcement came as a delightful surprise to Cuthbert.
-No one from Argonaut or Q-Games was consulted or otherwise made aware ahead of the reveal.
-Some of the original developers celebrated the announcement.
+In 2017, Nintendo announced the Super NES Classic Edition, a miniature version of the SNES with several games installed, including Star Fox 2.
+The SNES Classic producer proposed its inclusion as he felt it would be a waste otherwise to never release a completed game.
+The console was announced along with Star Fox 2's inclusion in June 2017.
+The announcement came as a happy surprise to Cuthbert.
+No one from Argonaut or Q-Games was made aware ahead of the announcement.
+Some of the developers celebrated the announcement.

-The Super NES Classic was released on September 29, 2017, in North America and Europe and on October 5 in Japan.
-The version is the localized English ROM that was completed in the 1990s, though Cuthbert suspected Nintendo had to make minor changes, such as altering screen flashing, to get it past modern regulations.
-Promotional artwork for Star Fox 2 was created by Takaya Imamura, the original Star Fox character designer.
+The Super NES Classic Edition was released on September 29, 2017, in North America and Europe and on October 5 in Japan.
+The version of Star Fox 2 is the localized English ROM that was completed in the 1990s, though Cuthbert suspected Nintendo made minor changes, such as altering screen flashing, to pass modern regulations.
+Promotional artwork was created by Takaya Imamura, the original Star Fox character designer.
 The instruction manual was released digitally online and included concept art and design documents, an unusual move for Nintendo.
-The game later received a second release via the Nintendo Switch's Nintendo Classics service on December 12, 2019.
+Star Fox 2 was also added to the Nintendo Classics service for Nintendo Switch on December 12, 2019.